syne-tune/syne-tune/docs/source/tutorials/multifidelity/mf_setup.rst

   there.
 * [1] We first select the benchmark and create the simulator backend linked with this benchmark.
-Relevant properties of supported benchmarks are collected in :mod:`benchmarking.commons.benchmark_definitions`, using :class:`~benchmarking.commons.benchmark_definitions.SurrogateBenchmarkDefinition`.
+Relevant properties of supported benchmarks are collected in :mod:`syne_tune.experiments.benchmark_definitions`, using :class:`~syne_tune.experiments.benchmark_definitions.SurrogateBenchmarkDefinition`.
   Some properties are tied to the benchmark and must not be changed (``elapsed_time_attr``, ``metric``, ``mode``, ``blackbox_name``, ``max_resource_attr``).
 Other properties are default values suggested for the